webexpoprague/content/output/sessions-data.md

 ## Talk Description

-In this talk, Martina will share her personal journey from being a sceptic to becoming an advocate of the Jobs to Be Done (JTBD) framework.
-By breaking down the key concepts of JTBD and its value for team collaboration, she’ll show how this approach helps create a shared understanding of real user needs.
-With practical examples, including mapping an air travel experience, this session is ideal for designers and business leaders looking to foster empathy and drive alignment across their teams.
+The new accessibility law, the European Accessibility Act (EAA), not only covers online services and apps but also digital displays in self-service machines and terminals that are increasingly present in our public spaces.

+In this talk, Erik, Daniel, and Nathalie will talk about how to think about customer experiences over legal requirements, and what they’ve discovered during their testing sessions.
+They’ll highlight issues with digital screens and share concrete advice to bring into your own development, along with some great real-world examples.
+Daniel will also showcase ideas for touchscreens with CodePen demos in the Speakers’ Corner — so be sure to stop by!

 ## Tags

-Design Thinking &amp; UX, Research, Service Design &amp; CX
+Design Thinking &amp; UX, Frontend Dev, Sustainability &amp; Ethics

 ## Session Focused on

-Web Development: 0%, Design & UX: 100%, Marketing: 20%, Business: 80%
+Web Development: 20%, Design & UX: 80%, Marketing: 60%, Business: 100%

 ## Session Presenter

-Martina Klimešová
+Erik Gustafsson Spagnoli

 ## Session Presenter Bio

-Martina is a CX Manager at ČSOB with a passion for creating seamless customer experiences.
-She began her career at Kiwi.com and has since specialised in UX research and the Jobs to Be Done (JTBD) framework, driving user-focused innovations in banking and travel.
-Martina loves baking, drawing, and bookbinding.
-An explorer at heart, she’s happiest when discovering new places or refining her CX strategies.
-If you’re up for brainstorming JTBD or swapping recipes, feel free to connect!
+Erik is a beer-and-rock-music-loving father of three with a passion for making accessibility a priority for organisations.

 ## Session Details

 ### Date

-May 28, 2025 11:00 am
+May 28, 2025 12:00 pm

 ### Duration